20 Places For Your Paris Bucket List That Aren’t the Eiffel Tower or the Louvre

 Odette’s tearoom is just around the corner from Shakespeare’s and is beyond cute.

-What a lot of people don’t realise is there is a staircase behind the counter and if you go up to the top floor you can eat your cream puffs with a view of Notre Dame which is across the road.
+What a lot of people don’t realize is that there is a staircase behind the counter, and if you go up to the top floor, you can eat your cream puffs with a view of Notre Dame, which is across the road.

 No 5.
 Au Vieux Paris d’Arcole, Île de la Cité

-The purple chairs outside add to the riot of colour going on and it’s impossible not to stop and look if you happen to stumble across it.
+The purple chairs outside add to the riot of color going on, and it’s impossible not to stop and look if you happen to stumble across them.

 Founded in 1512 it sits on one of the oldest streets in Paris, Rue Chanoinesse

-It’s just as lovely inside as well taking you on a trip back in time.
+It’s just as lovely inside, taking you on a trip back in time.
 The décor is a curated collection of antiques and memorabilia with an eclectic mix of furnishings, from plush, velvet-upholstered chairs to rustic wooden tables and vintage paintings and photographs whisper tales of the generations that have dined here.

 No 6.
 The Bouquinistes and the River Seine